peterhinch/micropython-font-to-py/writer/WRITER.md

 The `Writer` class provides fast rendering to monochrome displays using bit blitting.

 The `CWriter` class is a subclass of `Writer` to support color displays.
-Owing to limitations in the `frmebuf.blit` method the `CWriter` class renders glyphs one pixel at a time; rendering is therefore slower than the `Writer` class.
-A substantial improvement is possible.
+Former limitations in the `framebuf.blit` method meant it could not be used for color display.
+The `CWriter` class therefore rendered glyphs one pixel at a time which was slow.
+With current firmware and compatible display drivers fast C blitting is used.
 See [2.2.3](./WRITER.md#223-a-performance-boost).

 Multiple screens are supported.
 On any screen multiple `Writer` or `CWriter` instances may be used, each using a different font.
 A class variable holds the